 Explore Window in Excel 2010

-Following is the basic window which you get when you start excel application.
-Let us understand various important parts of this window.
+The following basic window appears when you start the excel application.
+Let us now understand the various important parts of this window.

 The File tab replaces the Office button from Excel 2007.
-You can click it to check Backstage view, which is the place to come when you need to open or save files, create new sheets, print a sheet, and do other file-related operations.
+You can click it to check the Backstage view, where you come when you need to open or save files, create new sheets, print a sheet, and do other file-related operations.

-This you will find just above the File tab and its purpose is to provide a convenient resting place for the Excel most frequently used commands.
+You will find this toolbar just above the File tab and its purpose is to provide a convenient resting place for the Excel's most frequently used commands.
 You can customize this toolbar based on your comfort.

-Tabs: They appear across the top of the Ribbon and contain groups of related commands.
-Home, Insert, Page Layout are example of ribbon tabs.
+Tabs − They appear across the top of the Ribbon and contain groups of related commands.
+Home, Insert, Page Layout are the examples of ribbon tabs.

-Groups: They organize related commands; each group name appears below the group on the Ribbon.
-For example group of commands related to fonts or or group of commands related to alignment etc.
+Groups − They organize related commands; each group name appears below the group on the Ribbon.
+For example, group of commands related to fonts or group of commands related to alignment etc.

-This lies in the middle and at the top or the window.
-Title bar shows the program and sheet titles.
+This lies in the middle and at the top of the window.
+Title bar shows the program and the sheet titles.

 The Help Icon can be used to get excel related help anytime you like.
 This provides nice tutorial on various subjects related to excel.

 Zoom control lets you zoom in for a closer look at your text.
-The zoom control consists of a slider that you can slide left or right to zoom in or out, . and + buttons you can click to increase or decrease the zoom factor.
+The zoom control consists of a slider that you can slide left or right to zoom in or out.
+The + buttons can be clicked to increase or decrease the zoom factor.

 The group of three buttons located to the left of the Zoom control, near the bottom of the screen, lets you switch among excel's various sheet views.

-Normal Layout view: This displays page in normal view.
+Normal Layout view − This displays the page in normal view.

 The area where you enter data.
 The flashing vertical bar is called the insertion point and it represents the location where text will appear when you type.